 You can also open projects in several different ways:

-- A. Find your project in Finder and drag it onto the video editor window or double-click it. - B. In the Import area click Add Files and select find your project.
+- A. Find your project in Finder and drag it onto the Movavi Academic window or double-click it. - B. In the Import area click Add Files and select find your project.